 Previously, I wrote a comprehensive list of penalty-free withdrawals, located here: How To Withdraw From IRA & 401k Plans Without Penalty.
 All penalty-free provisions for withdrawing from a traditional IRA apply to SIMPLE IRAs.

 Notably, you cannot rollover a SIMPLE IRA to a traditional IRA, 401(k), 403(b), SEP-IRA, SARSEP, or another retirement plan until two years have passed from your first contribution (unless the destination is another SIMPLE IRA).
 Additionally, you cannot roll funds into your SIMPLE IRA (unless they are coming from another SIMPLE plan) until this same two-year period has elapsed.
-(If you just started working at a company with a SIMPLE IRA plan and have an old 401(k) plan that you are unsure what to do with, read my guide here: Left your job or old 401(k): Now what?)
+(If you just started working at a company with a SIMPLE plan and have an old 401(k) plan that you are unsure what to do with, read my guide here: Left your job or old 401(k): Now what?)

 Despite these unique stipulations outlined above, SIMPLE IRAs allow you to process one-time and recurring withdraws.
 Resultantly, SIMPLE IRAs tend to offer greater withdrawal flexibility than 401(k) plans.
 But, they do not provide the ability to take a loan against their account value like the former.

 While different than the prototypical 401(k) many have through their employer, you should never hesitate to save in a SIMPLE IRA if given a chance.
 Because, after all, saving for retirement is something that you must consciously do.

 Have you ever saved in a SIMPLE IRA?
 If so, how was your experience using one, and what type of match did your employer provide?
 Let me know in the comments below, and as always, have a great day!